Action of 17 July 1761: Background

-In 1759 the French Navy suffered heavy losses in the defeats at the Battle of Lagos and the Battle of Quiberon Bay, which gave the Royal Navy superiority in the Atlantic.
-To retain this advantage, the Royal Navy stationed squadrons off the principal French naval bases in a strategy of close blockade; French ships periodically attempted to break through this blockade to operate against British commerce.
-On 9 March 1761, the squadron off the port of Brest in Brittany, led by Commodore Matthew Buckle, sighted a French ships of the line and a frigate sailing from the port.
+In 1759, the French Navy suffered heavy losses in the defeats at the Battle of Lagos and the Battle of Quiberon Bay, which gave the Royal Navy superiority in the Atlantic.
+To retain this advantage, the Royal Navy stationed squadrons off the principal French naval bases in a close blockade strategy; French ships periodically attempted to break through this blockade to operate against British commerce.
+On 9 March 1761, the squadron off the port of Brest in Brittany, led by Commodore Matthew Buckle, sighted a French ship of the line and a frigate sailing from the port.
 Buckle ordered the 60-gun British ship HMS Rippon under Captain Edward Jekyll to pursue the French, Jekyll chasing the enemy ships into the Bay of Biscay.
 The French ships were the 64-gun Achille and frigate Bouffone.

 Although the French ships outdistanced Rippon, Jekyll sighted them again the following afternoon and at 21:30 successfully drew alongside Achille, opening fire at close range.
-The wind was strong and the seas rough, neither ship able to easily use their lower gun deck without water sloshing in through the gunports.
-During the exchange of fire, one of the guns on Rippon suddenly exploded, causing heavy casualties among the gun crews.
-Jekyll was forced to order most of the forward gunports closed in consequence, but fire from Rippon was able to knock away the foreyard and foretop mast on Achille.
-This caused Rippon to pull ahead of Achille and Jekyll brought his ship into the wind in readiness for an attack by the French ship.
-Achille however passed by the stern of Rippon missing the opportunity to rake the British ship.
-With the French now pulling away, Jekyll ordered his crew to wear around and follow Achille, but the damage to the British ship was too extensive and Achille was able to escape in the darkness.
+The wind was strong, and the seas were rough; neither ship could easily use their lower gun deck without water sloshing in through the gunports.
+During the exchange of fire, one of the guns on Rippon exploded, causing heavy casualties among the gun crews.
+Jekyll was forced to order most of the forward gunports closed as a consequence, but fire from Rippon was able to knock away the foreyard and foretop mast on Achille.
+This caused Rippon to pull ahead of Achille, and Jekyll brought his ship into the wind in readiness for an attack by the French ship.
+Achille, however, passed by the stern of Rippon, missing the opportunity to rake the British ship.
+With the French now pulling away, Jekyll ordered his crew to wear around and follow Achille, but the damage to the British ship was too extensive, and Achille could escape in the darkness.

 Having escaped the blockade, Achille and Bouffone cruised in the Atlantic for several months before entering the neutral but friendly Spanish port of Cádiz.
-There they were discovered in July and a small British squadron sent to blockade the harbour in anticipation of Achille returning to sea.
+There, they were discovered in July, and a small British squadron was sent to blockade the harbour in anticipation of Achille returning to sea.